 |GMRS, FRS, MURS||Free frequencies||Essential CB info|

 National Communications Magazine is the magazine for every radio user.
 Anyone who has bought a scanner or CB for the first time to the radio pro will find this magazine packed full of useful information.
 We have stories for the novice on how to program that first scanner to the electronic technician who wants to modify his scanner or CB.
 National Communications is produced by the industry's leading writers.
-Names like scanning expert Jon Van Allen, antenna and propagation specialist Mark Haverstock, citizens band enthusiast Alan Dixon and long-time CB and scanning guru Chuck Gysi all contribute to make this the No. 1 magazine for the radio crowd.
+Names like scanning expert Jon Van Allen, antenna and propagation specialist Mark Haverstock, citizens band enthusiast and long-time scanning guru Chuck Gysi, and hobby communications specialist Cory GB Sickles all contribute to make this the No. 1 magazine for the radio crowd.
 Top-notch editing ensures NatCom readers have the best material and the latest information for the radio hobby.
 Best of all we're 100 percent hobby radio communications.
 It's radio at its most exciting: police, fire and emergency medical and some of the best two-way and CB radio anywhere.

-that is available online for download by our subscribers:
+that are available for download by those with paid online access: